 In Alaska, you will have to renew your massage therapist license by December 31st of odd-numbered years.
 You do not have any sort of grace period, but will be sent a reminder about 30 days before your renewal form and payment is due.
 You will also have to complete 80 hours of continuing education courses approved by the state.
 Four hours of that training will cover the topic of ethics.
 The cost to renew your massage therapist license is $60.

 Average yearly salary for massage therapy in Alaska

 The demand for massage therapy services has been increasing, and, as a result, the career outlook for trained massage therapists in Alaska is very bright.
-The demand is expected to grow approximately 22% between 2012 and 2012.
-According to O*Net, the median income of massage therapists in Alaska in 2013 was $95,700, almost three times the median income in the lower 48 states! (www.onetonline.org/link/summary/31.9011.00).
+The demand is expected to grow approximately 20% between 2016 and 2016.
+According to the Bureau of Labor Statistics, the average income of massage therapists in Alaska in 2020 was $83,840, almost double the average income in the lower 48 states!
 There may be a greater demand for message therapists in Alaska, due to the nature of many jobs within the state, which require physical labor and stamina, and can lead to injuries as well as just run-of-the-mill aches and pains that require the attention and ministrations of massage therapists.
 Anchorage may be one of the top paying metropolitan areas for massage therapy services.